OpenGlobalMind/old-ogm-wiki/Meetings/OGM Thursday, 2021-03-25.md

 George
 - collective intelligence is a myth
-	- varying degrees of intellectual efficacy / efficieny
+	- varying degrees of intellectual efficacy / efficiency
 	- we invented a lot of kinds of "intelligence"
 	- vs. [[mind skills]] mastering a cluster of mental skills
 		- have just done more practice than other people